vv137/vv137/README.md

 Welcome!

 # About
-My name is Minsoo Kim, a graduate student major in biophysics.
+My name is Minsoo Kim.

-I'm in Sungkyunkwan University in Suwon, Republic of Korea.
+# Interests
+...